fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## General suggestions
 - Regular bullet points listed under each day is what you need to READ FOR THAT DAY.
 - Readings are listed in a particular order that I think works best.
-- All work that isn't directly linked to is in [our Zotero library](https://www.zotero.org/groups/1647225/food-tech-society-unm/library).
+- All readings that aren't directly linked to are in [our Zotero Library](https://www.zotero.org/groups/2499167/american-food-unm/library).
 See the syllabus home page for instructions on gaining access.
-- All posted assignments are technically "due" on the day they are listed so that we all stay on schedule.
-An occasional late post is fine.
-Repeatedly late posts will negatively impact your grade, as your score decreases by one point per day.
-After a week, you get a zero.
-The course simply moves too quickly for much flexibility with deadlines.
-More on these policies in the "Submitting Work" section below.
+- All posted assignments are technically due on the day they are listed so that we all stay on schedule, but they can be submitted up to 9am on the following day.
+Be sure you are familiar with policies in the "Submitting Work" section on the syllabus home page.

 ## Colored boxes
 {% include alert.html class='danger' title='Red boxes' text="
 These indicate something you have to DO or TURN IN.
-"%}
+"%

 {% include alert.html class='warning' title='Yellow Boxes' text="
 These indicate something you should be aware of, but isn't anything you need to immediately do.